-The sun spilled heavily against the horizon as Appa flew laboriously on.
+The sun spilled heavily over the horizon as Appa flew laboriously on.
 The sky bison was truly on his last leg and Sokka and Katara were not far behind.
-The night of pursuit had put a stiffness in the bison's movement, curtailed his usual grace.
+The night of pursuit had put a stiffness in the bison's movements, curtailed his usual grace.
 Having to fight the two Fire Nation girls by the river hadn't helped either.

-'Hold on, pal,' Sokka told the beast with surprising tenderness as Appa grunted beneath them.
+'Hold on, pal,' Sokka told the beast as Appa grunted beneath them.

 The bare, rocky landscape was empty of signs of Aang.
 Katara had been scanning anxiously for an hour now; at least she had her brother to watch her back, and Appa, too.
 The young monk was on his own, exhausted, and too gentle for his own good.